 Any changes in dosage

 The prescribing of short-term opioid analgesics, psychoactive medications or medications with the potential for interaction with OAT

+Early coordination is important, especially if discharge is premature or unexpected.

-Nothing in this section applies to a prescriber who provides buprenorphine/naloxone treatment in an Emergency Department following a protocol established by the Saskatchewan Health Authority or the hospital in which it is prescribed.
+Nothing in this section applies to a prescriber who provides Bup/Nx treatment in an Emergency Department following a protocol established by the Saskatchewan Health Authority or the hospital in which it is prescribed.